 The OECD series of national-level Urban Policy Reviews evaluates the role of central government in urban policies and provides recommendations to assist policymakers in achieving their policy objectives.
-Urban Policy Reviews:
+They:

-- focus on national policies designed and introduced explicitly to address urban development policies, as well as other national policies with an urban development impact;
+- focus on national policies designed and introduced explicitly to address urban development policies and other national policies with an urban development impact;

 - analyse how interactions among national-level sectoral policies may have unintended yet profound impacts on urban development; and

-- address issues of governance, including inter-governmental fiscal relationships and the various institutional, fiscal and policy tools designed to foster co-ordination on urban development among different levels of government and among different administrations at the central level.
+- address issues of governance, including inter-governmental fiscal relationships and the various institutional, fiscal and policy tools designed to foster co-ordination on urban development among different levels of government and different central administrations.

 Reviews of cities and metropolitan regions

-Reviews of cities and metropolitan regions are conducted in collaboration with local governments (cities, regions and other sub-national levels of government) and central governments, in pursuit of the following objectives:
+Reviews of cities and metropolitan regions are carried out in collaboration with local (cities, regions and other subnational levels) and central governments with the goal to:

 - improve the policies put in place to strengthen social inclusion and environmental sustainability;

-- assess the city’s environmental performance and its vulnerability to climate change, and explore ways in which environmental and economic development policies can foster more sustainable development; and
+- assess environmental performance and vulnerability to climate change and explore ways in which policies can foster more sustainable development; and

 For more information about OECD urban policy and metropolitan reviews, please contact:

-Rudiger AHREND, Head of the Urban Development Programme.
-Email: Rudiger.Ahrend@oecd.org
+Aziza Akhmouch, Acting Head of the Urban Development Programme.
+Email: aziza@email@example.com.